zarf-dev/zarf/adr/0023-required-optional.md

 3. Do something more significant like combine various condition-based things such as `only`, `optional` (instead of `required`), or `default`.

-4. Introduce `betaFeature` flags to allow for certain schema behavior to be configurable to the user.
+4. Introduce `feature` flags to allow for certain schema behavior to be configurable to the user.

 ## Decision

 Option 4.
-Introduce `.metadata.betaFeatures` flags to `zarf.yaml` to allow for certain schema behavior to be configurable to the user.
+Introduce `.metadata.features` flags to `zarf.yaml` to allow for certain schema behavior to be configurable to the user.

-The `betaFeatures` key will be added to the `metadata` section of the package schema.
+The `features` key will be added to the `metadata` section of the package schema.
 This key will be an array of strings, where each string is the name of a beta feature that can be enabled.
-To enable a beta feature, the user will need to add the name of the feature to this array and edit the package schema accordingly.
+To enable a feature, the user will need to add the name of the feature to this array and edit the package schema accordingly.

-> Such beta feature migrations can also be accomplished using `zarf dev migrate`, see the [Consequences](#consequences) section for more information.
+> Such feature migrations can also be accomplished using `zarf dev migrate`, see the [Consequences](#consequences) section for more information.

 e.g.